-The “burden” is the additional hourly cost of an employee.
-You might pay an employee $20 an hour, but they cost more than that.
-You’ll also pay federal payroll taxes, unemployment and workers compensation insurance, and maybe more depending on your locale and the benefits you offer.
-The actual hourly cost of an employee is called the burdened labor rate, or labor burden.
+A burdened labor rate includes the “labor burden”.
+The labor burden is the additional hourly cost of an employee.
+You might pay an employee $20 an hour, that’s their base pay or labor rate, but they cost the employer more than that.
+The employer pays federal payroll taxes, unemployment and workers compensation insurance, and more depending on your locale and the benefits you offer.
+The actual hourly cost of an employee is called the burdened labor rate.

 Side note: If you’re doing time and materials work, a burdened labor rate is not the same as a charge rate.
 A charge rate includes the overhead and profit that you need to stay in business because that’s the best way to include overhead and profit in your pricing.
 You can include overhead and profit as a markup on material, but a 50% or 100% markup on materials is difficult to explain.
 You can calculate your charge rate with our Markup Calculator.

 There are 52 weeks in a year.
 There are five working days a week, which means (52 x 5) 260 days in a year.
 You might have ten vacation days and ten holidays over a year, so deduct 20 days.
-It doesn’t matter right now if you provide paid vacation and holidays or not; we’re only determining how many hours an employee (or all employees) will spend on jobs.
+It doesn’t matter if you pay for those vacation and holidays or not, we’re calculating hours here.
+We want to estimate how many hours an employee (or all employees) will spend on jobs in a year.